BCtA Membership StatusActive

 Empowering a New Generation of Farmers

-Colombia-based organic snack producer Fruandes Frutos de los Andes SAS has joined the Business Call to Action (BCtA) with a commitment to train and support 500 smallholder farmers in organic farming practices, and increase the incomes of 1,500 people working in agriculture by the end of 2020.
+Colombia-based organic snack producer Fruandes Frutos de los Andes SAS joined Business Call to Action (BCtA) in January 2017 with a commitment to train and support 500 smallholder farmers in organic farming practices, and increase the incomes of 1,500 people working in agriculture by the end of 2020.

 Colombia is one of the most bio-diverse nations in the world, but it also suffers from poverty and inequality.
 Although a large part of Colombia’s population is involved in agriculture, many young people are moving away from this livelihood since they do not consider it to have a solid future.
 As a result, farmers’ traditionally important role in Colombian society no longer commands the respect it once did.
 And while the country has an abundance of arable land and lush soil, indiscriminate use of chemicals is polluting the environment and reducing the quality of farmers’ produce.